Cray-HPE/docs-csm/operations/network/metallb_bgp/Check_BGP_Status_and_Reset_Sessions.md

     1. (`sw-spine#`) Clear the BGP sessions.

+        There are two VRF's that may need to be cleared.
+Clear the VRF that has the `Idle` session state.

+        Default VRF:

         ```text
-        enable
+        clear ip bgp vrf default all
+        ```

+        Customer VRF:

+        ```text
-        clear ip bgp all
+        clear ip bgp vrf Customer all
         ```

     1. (`sw-spine#`) Check the status of the BGP sessions to see if they are now `ESTABLISHED`.